-SET SIO NOINTERRUPT Status port 0 does not create interrupts.
+SET SIO NOINTERRUPT

+Status port 0 does not create interrupts.

-SET SIO SLEEP Sleeps for SLEEP microseconds after a keyboard status check where no character was available.
+SET SIO SLEEP Sleeps for SLEEP milliseconds after a keyboard status check where no character was available.
 This is useful in many operating systems to avoid high real CPU usage in busy wait loops.
+Use "D SLEEP <n>" to change the number of milliseconds - the default value is 1.